-The grandparents bring an openness and sensitivity to the challenges of helping troubled children.
-The Foster Grandparent Program Volunteers enrich the lives of the children they serve, while profoundly enriching their own.
+There is no greater reward than to help children.
+The benefits are immeasurable.
+Dr. Piper Center’s Foster Grandparents program connects senior volunteers with at-risk kids.
+The grandparents bring openness and sensitivity to the challenges of helping troubled children.
+They enrich the lives of the children they mentor, while profoundly enriching their own lives.
 They restore and reinforce a sense of community and family values with the children.

-The Foster Grandparent Program provides a unique service built on the natural bond between young and old.
-Many of these children are victims of abuse, neglect, chemical dependency, illiteracy, disability, etc. Many older Americans need to share their love, wisdom and experience.
-The program is the bridge that connects these generations.
+The Foster Grandparents Program provides a unique service built on the natural bond between young and old.
+Many of the children in this program are survivors of abuse, neglect, chemical dependency, illiteracy, disability, and other challenges.
+Our volunteer grandparents share their love, wisdom and experience, bridging the gap between these generations.